 At 4,500 acres the site, rebranded as Teesworks in July 2020, is the largest industrial development opportunity in the UK and the largest brownfield site in Europe.
 STDC's core operations are the remediation of contaminated, unsafe land within the site boundaries and completion of the demolition of redundant assets to bring the site back into productive use by releasing over 2,000 acres of additional land for commercial investment.
-This work, one of the biggest, most complex and condensed demolition projects in the UK accelerated in 2021-22, with all of the major structures on the site set to be demolished by the end of 2022.
-Progress continues to surpass expectations, with structures relating to the BOS Plant and the Blast Furnace conveyor brought down ahead of schedule.
-The final major structure on the South Bank Zone, the Gas Holder, has also been demolished.
-Plans have also been submitted to remediate 150 acres of land set to house the Net Zero Teesside Project.
+This work, one of the biggest, most complex and condensed demolition projects in the UK, was scheduled to conclude in 2023 with the final explosive demolition of the Redcar Power Station.
+In 2022/23, the Redcar Blast Furnace, the site's former Sinter Plant, Coke Ovens, stoves and incinerator stacks were all brought down.
+This was alongside others including the Basic Oxygen Steelmaking plant - one of the largest single explosive demolitions in the UK in 75 years.